Defence Reserve Employer Support Award State and Territory winners announced

 “Mining Equipment Maintenance is held in the highest regard by its Reservists and their unwavering

 commitment in support of ADF Reserve Service is to be commended,” said PTE Stanke.

-QLD Private Sector – medium sized business winner is ACT Networks
+QLD Private Sector – small sized business winner is ACT Networks

 Australian Computer Traders (ACT) was nominated by Lance Corporal Joshua Mercier for their support during his Army reserve career.
 ACT Networks is proactive in always seeking new and exciting ways to support Lance Corporal Mercier’s service, often scheduling business operations around his ADF commitments.

 ACT Networks has also afforded Lance Corporal Mercier extended leave from work to attend module and training courses, culminating in attending Exercise Brolga Run 2016, Exercise Talisman Sabre 2017 and Exercise Ypres 2018.